 FAMU—FSU College of Engineering

-The department offers a Master of Science (MS), Master of Engineering (MEng) and a Doctor of Philosophy (PhD) program with concentrations in structural, geotechnical, traffic and transportation, construction, water resources and environmental engineering.
-Special areas of emphasis in civil engineering are bridge design, bridge management systems, construction management, and wind engineering; geo-environment, and pavements; transportation networks and multimodal systems; and computer-aided design and decision support systems as well as the integration of physical and numerical models of civil engineering systems.
+The department offers a Doctor of Philosophy (PhD), Master of Science (MS) and non-thesis Master of Engineering (MEng) degree programs with concentrations in structural, geotechnical, transportation, construction, water resources, and environmental engineering.
+Special areas of emphasis in civil engineering are bridge design, bridge management systems, cementitious materials, construction management, and wind engineering; geo-environment and pavements; transportation networks and multimodal systems; disaster resilience; and computer-aided design and decision support systems as well as the integration of physical and numerical models of civil engineering systems.
 In water resources, the focus is on hydraulics, hydrology, hydrodynamics, groundwater, and the modeling of watersheds and coastal areas.
 Emphasis within environmental engineering includes water quality, drinking water and wastewater treatment, remediation, hazardous waste management, environmental systems analysis, and environmental sustainability.

 Centers and Laboratories

 The college has many instructional and research laboratories.
-Specific laboratories for the Department of Civil and Environmental Engineering are geotechnical, environmental, hydraulic, pavement, construction materials, structures, the traffic automation and innovation laboratory (TRAIL), and the traffic-engineering laboratory.
+Specific laboratories for the Department of Civil and Environmental Engineering are geotechnical, environmental, hydraulic, pavement, construction materials, structures, and the transportation-engineering laboratory.

 Geotechnical laboratory facilities include equipment for soil classification, compaction, hydraulic conductivity, slurry evaluation, shear strength, and compressibility of soils.
 Electronic data acquisition systems, personal computers, sampling devices, and a machine shop are also available for student use.